How To Respond To Bad Online Reviews For Your Business In 2022: The Ultimate Guide

 In fact, it *just might* be a good thing: The positives of a negative review

-- Businesses screw up.
+Businesses screw up.
 It happens.
-But when it happens, an interesting opportunity opens up: if you handle it well, you can actually build a stronger relationship with the customer than you had before (Learn how to do this later in this blog).
+But when it happens, an interesting opportunity opens up: if you handle the bad reviews well, you can actually build stronger relationships with customers (Learn how to do this later in this blog with our very own online review response guide!).

-A few bad reviews in the mix are simply more realistic.
+A few bad reviews online in the mix are simply more realistic.

-Let’s get started: Your step-by-step guide to addressing a negative review
+Let’s get started: Your step-by-step guide to respond to negative reviews online

 1. The Absolute NOs. 🚫